MichaelsOffShore/My-Projects/Banking Application/README.md

-# - OOP Banking Application-
+# - Object Oriented Banking Application -
 ------
 This is a simple banking application made using Object Oriented Programming (OOP).
 It has features such as sending and receiving money, depositing and withdrawing